SenglayPann/Diary/readme.md

 # Scope

 - All The data are stored in the local storage.
-- The platform is capable of CRUD performance including data filtering and search for a specific diary or related diaries.
+- The platform is capable of CRUD performance including data filtering, creating, reading, updating and deleting.
+- Authentication
+- Dark mode
+- Dashboard

 # References